NuevoFoundation/workshops/content/english/secret-messages/activity-2.md

 These are the steps to follow for this activity:

-1. Declare a string variable named `name`
+1. Declare a string variable named `name`.
 2. Use `cin` to request input from the user, and store the inputted data into the `name` variable.
 3. Print to console `"Hello (name)"`, where `(name)` should be replaced by the value of the `name` variable.
 4. Click Run.
 Type in `"Queen"` as the name of the recipient in the **console** tab, and make sure you get `"Hello Queen"` as output from the console.